|The view of this peaceful park|

 Nagasaki Peace Park today is a very peaceful place to stroll about and reflect on this frightening event in mankind's history.
 Let's hope that the mistakes of the past are never repeated again and the world can live peacefully without Nuclear threats of destruction.
 A walk around this solemn but special place always provides me with the strength and resolve that the mistakes of the past happen again and we should always do everything humanly possible to make this happen as a human race.

-Our Private Nagasaki Tours will finish the day here at the Nagasaki Peace Park as its a great place to fully reflect on what a great day was had in NAGASAKI.
+Our private Nagasaki Tours will finish the day here at the Nagasaki Peace Park as its a great place to fully reflect on what a great day was had.

 Check out the Nagasaki Peace Park on a map!